• Gatekeeping 103: Keeping Apps from Appearing in Your Mac's Dock via Handoff

 • The Only Thing Worse than Being Seen is not Being Seen

-From an interesting piece on The Verge: They each seem to have spontaneously discovered that shortform videos from strangers are simply more compelling than the posts and messages from friends that made up traditional social media.
-Call it the carcinization of social media, an inevitable outcome … read more
+They each seem to have spontaneously discovered that shortform videos from strangers are simply more compelling than the posts and messages from friends that made up traditional social media.
+Call it the carcinization of social media, an inevitable outcome for feeds built only around engagement and popularity.
+So one day — it’s hard to say exactly when — a switch was flipped.
+Away from news, away from followers, away from real friends — toward the final answer to earning more time from users: highly addictive shortform videos that magically appear to numb a chaotic, crowded brain.

 • This week in TikTok